 (1) In this section —

-“assessment notice” has the meaning given to that term by the Taxation Administration Act 2003.
+assessment notice has the meaning given to that term by the Taxation Administration Act 2003.

 (2) The Commissioner does not have to issue an assessment notice under the Taxation Administration Act 2003 section 23 if no tax is payable under an exemption under section 130(5).